 Part 2: Charles Poliquin’s “5 to 8” Method

-- Perform 5 reps, rest 15 seconds
+- Perform 5 reps just shy of failure, then rest 15 seconds

-- Perform 1 rep, rest 15 seconds
+- Perform 1 more rep with the same weight, then rest 15 seconds

-- Perform 1 rep, rest 15 seconds
+- Perform 1 more rep with the same weight, then rest 15 seconds

-- Perform 1 rep, done!
+- Perform 1 more rep with the same weight, done!

 5 To 8 Method Upper Back Routine

 - A1: Shoulder-width supinated grip chin ups, 3-5 x 5/1/1/1**, 4/0/X/0, 3 minutes rest

 - B1: Seated cable face pull (with maximum external rotation), 4 x 6-8, 2/0/1/1, 2 minutes rest

 **Performed as a Poliquin-style “5 to 8” rest-pause set as described above.